amiot99/Mini-Projects/part1_users_permissions.md

-## Step 1 - User & Permissions Management
+## Part 1 - User & Permissions Management

 ### Creating a New User
 **Goal:** Create a new user with a home directory.